jonnonz1/nz-statute-book/acts/public/1988/protection-of-personal-and-property-rights-act-1988.md

   (c) dismiss the application.

 ### 15 Orders by consent
-On an application for the exercise of a court's jurisdiction under this Part, the court may make any order under section 10 or section 11 or section 12 or section 14 with the consent of each party to the proceedings, if the court is satisfied that the person in respect of whom the application is made understands the nature and foresees the consequences of the order and consents to it.
+On an application for the exercise of a court's jurisdiction under this Part, a Family Court Judge or Family Court Associate may make any order under section 10 or section 11 or section 12 or section 14 with the consent of each party to the proceedings, if the Judge or Family Court Associate is satisfied that the person in respect of whom the application is made understands the nature and foresees the consequences of the order and consents to it.

 ### 16 Persons subject to property order
 (1) Where an application for the exercise of a court's jurisdiction under this Part is made in respect of any person subject to a property order, any order made by the court under section 10 or section 12 or section 14 shall be binding on the manager of that person's property; and, in the event of any conflict arising between the powers and duties of the manager under Part 4 and the terms of the personal order, the personal order shall prevail.